PowerShell vs Bash: What's the Difference?

 Features that make Bash very popular are many, chief among which are system stability and the fact that it is open source.
 It is found in just about every distribution of Linux because of this.
 All of these factors make it one of the most used scripting environments for IT professionals today.

 Windows administration has gotten a whole lot easier since PowerShell development became a feature in the Microsoft landscapes.
 Instead of wrestling with ungainly batch files and the Windows Scheduler, sysadmins have access to a new toolbox of impressive apps and functions.

 PowerShell can drill down into fine details to create powerful scripts that work, as well as some commercially available applications.
 PowerShell can pull data straight from the WMI subsystem, giving you real-time, deep-level information about anything from process IDs and Handle counts.

 PowerShell is plugged into the .NET framework, so you can create great looking menus and winforms that look like legitimate applications.
-You can use PowerShell to do anything from querying SQL Databases to grabbing your favourite RSS Feeds right into your PowerShell session for further manipulation.
-It is a real swiss-army knife for system administration within Windows environments.
+You can use PowerShell to do anything from querying SQL Databases to grabbing your favorite RSS Feeds right into your PowerShell session for further manipulation.
+It is a real Swiss army knife for system administration within Windows environments.

 When to use Bash

 If you are running Linux systems, then you know about the need for automating tasks.
 Early tape drives were used for backups with tar archiving.
 These operations could be scripted in Bash and then run via a cron schedule.
 We take this kind of thing for granted today, but many tasks had to be completed manually before environments like Bash were created.
 Anything to do with file manipulation such as archiving, copying, moving, renaming and deleting files are all right up Bash’s alley.